 And it’s not just mom whose life is deemed worthless under the law, it’s also retired people, who no longer earn incomes . . . and kids . . . who haven’t yet entered the workforce.

 Imagine that your daughter, who always made you proud and who you felt would someday set the word on fire and make real change, dies in an accident.
 Then, your lawyer tells you that her life was meaningless in the eyes of the law and the family will get bubkus.
 Do you have any idea how awful it is when, as the family lawyer, we have to deliver this news to the family?
 They sob uncontrollably and stare at you like you’re an idiot and never learned the law.

 Fingers crossed, change may be coming

 But New York may finally be ready to change things up.
-Last week, the State Senate and State Assembly Judiciary Committees passed a bill, nicknamed the “the grieving families act,” which recognizes that a spouse, child or parent can recover for THEIR anguish, comfort, and companionship when a loved one dies as a result of another person’s negligence, adding another element with substantially large value.
-That would benefit the families of the lost mother, child and retired.
+Last week, the State Senate and State Assembly Judiciary Committees passed a bill, nicknamed the “the grieving families act,” which recognizes that a spouse, child, or parent can recover from THEIR anguish, comfort, and companionship when a loved one dies as a result of another person’s negligence, adding another element with a substantially large value.
+That would benefit the families of the lost mother, child, and retired.

 We are not at the finish line yet, but we are close.
 The governor now has 10 days to sign or veto this legislation.
 If he signs the bill, it becomes law; and even if it is vetoed, the bill can still become law if two-thirds of the members of each house vote to override the Governor’s veto.
 (As a side note, I’d just like to thank Schoolhouse Rock, who provided educational music videos during 1970’s Saturday morning cartoons and, immediately following Scooby-Doo, taught me the lesson of how a bill becomes a law, which I have never forgotten, in a song called “I’m Just a Bill.”)